Last Updated on August 1, 2024 by lindseymahoney

 Cleaning the original bathroom tiles and grout makes a HUGE difference!

-The entire design of the bathroom makeover is centered around the retro blue tiles and they needed to really shine.
+The square tiles are a popular mid-century material found in bathrooms stacked on top of each other to create clean lines.
+The entire design of the bathroom makeover is centered around the retro blue wall tile and they needed to really shine.

-I whipped up a homemade cleaning recipe and scrubbed the tiles until they sparkled!
+I whipped up a homemade cleaning recipe and scrubbed the tiles and white grout until they sparkled!

-Using a toothbrush and the DIY grout cleaner, I tackled the original bathroom floor tiles as well.
+The white floor tile was in rough shape and in desperate need of a deep cleaning.
+Using a toothbrush and the DIY grout cleaner, I tackled the bathroom tile and it looks so much better with clean grout lines.
 Watching the grout go from brown to white is so satisfying!

 4 | Cosmetic Updates in the Retro Bathroom

-The vanity got painted a crisp white color in a satin sheen.
+The bathroom cabinet is painted a crisp white color in a satin sheen.
 The flower knobs were swapped out with a simple round knob with a satin nickel finish.

 I replaced the curtain rod along with the shower curtain.
 I really struggle with tension rods and decided to swap out the old brown one with a brushed nickel rod that connects to the wall.